 If you have sent us an application before

 - letters we sent you

 - your immigration document such as a PR card, study or work permit

 If you do not have any of these documents but want to fill out an application form:

-Note: If you have not dealt with CIC since 1973, you will not have a UCI or a Client ID.
+If you have not dealt with us since 1973, you will not have a UCI or a Client ID.

 You will not yet have a client ID.
-If so, and you are filling out a form that asks for one, write “Not Applicable” or “N/A” in the space provided.
+If you are filling out a form that asks for one, write “Not Applicable” or “N/A” in the space provided.

-If you are applying online and the form does not allow you to input “N/A,” leave the space blank.
+If you are applying online and the form does not allow you to write “N/A,” leave the space blank.

 Answers others found useful